TCNOco/TcNo-Acc-Switcher/README.md

 Yeah.
 Better performance, compiled instead of JIT and cross-platform compatibility.
 While C# offers some cross-platform compatability, I'd prefer a MUCH smaller package without a copy of .NET runtime included.
 While I fear Go might end up a little verbose with the error handling, I would hope this is a good idea for more stable, faster performance.

+### AI?

+The TcNo Account Switcher started off as one of my first big projects.
+Back when StackOverflow was the go-to.
+Vibe coding is great for throw away projects or small tools, but this isn't one of them.
+The most I'll be using is Ask mode.
+This project focuses on security, stability and performance.

 #### Disclaimer